Gerunds vs Infinitives: When to Use -ing or to + Verb

 Check Your Writing Now

 Not sure if you used a gerund or infinitive correctly?
-Our free checker catches the mistake instantly.
+Our free checker can flag the mistake for review.